 Well, people still drink in South Australia and they still smoke cigarettes.

 I’ll be bernardied if I’m going to spend my day listing the thousands of BS historic slippery slope arguments.

 Nevertheless, in fairness to Cory Bernardi, I will finish with the one example in Australian history when a predicted slippery slope actually came to pass.

 The Gippsland Times reported in 1899 that the Legislative Council of Victoria opposed giving women the vote.

-The first federal election that would trigger fairer sex demanding direct representation and even Ministerial office.
+The members of the upper house predicted that would lead to members of the fairer sex demanding direct representation and even Ministerial office.